-The Department of Education announced the launch of the 2024 arts and creativity in education BLAST Residency programme, which will bring arts and creativity in education to up to 425 new Residencies in the school year 2024/25.
+The Department of Education announced the launch of the 2025 creativity and arts in education BLAST Residency programme, which will bring creativity and arts in education to 425 new Residencies in the school year 2025/26.

 This initiative aims to support the objectives of the Creative Ireland Creative Youth Plan (2023-2027) which builds on the principles and skills outlined in the Arts in Education Charter (2013) and the achievements of Creative Youth (2017-2022).

-BLAST aims to provide pupils in schools all over the country, time and the space to work with a professional artist/creative practitioner on imaginative and joyful projects.
-BLAST is a key Department of Education initiative of the Creative Youth Plan 2023-2027 which aims to foster creativity in schools focus and to provide young people with opportunities to learn and develop the key skills and competencies of collaboration, critical thinking, problem-solving, and innovation.
+BLAST aims to provide pupils in schools all over the country, time and the space to work with a professional creative practitioner on imaginative and joyful projects.
+BLAST is a key Department of Education initiative of the Creative Youth Plan 2023- 2027 which aims to foster creativity in schools focus and to provide young people with opportunities to learn and develop the key skills and competencies of collaboration, critical thinking, problem-solving, and innovation.

-Innovative BLAST residencies are designed and developed between the artist/creative practitioner, teacher, students and the school community under the coordination of the 21 full-time Education Support Centres Ireland (ESCI) network.
+Innovative BLAST residencies are designed and developed between the creative practitioner, teacher, students and the school community under the coordination of the 21 full-time Education Support Centres Ireland (ESCI) network.

 Schools and YouthReach centres apply for a BLAST Residency via a centralised online application link (see below) which will be processed by their local full-time ESC.
 The programme is nationally coordinated by the National Arts in Education office, Tralee Education Support Centre.

-Every local ESC has a BLAST Register of Artists & Creative Practitioners who are trained to deliver BLAST Residencies.
-The BLAST Register is arranged by artist / creative practitioner and discipline.
+Every local ESC has a BLAST Register of Creative Practitioners who are trained to deliver BLAST Residencies.
+The BLAST Register is arranged by creative practitioner and discipline.
 It includes required training, examples of previous work and relevant experience in an educational and community context.
-Schools and YouthReach centres may apply for one of these creative practitioners to work with them in their school.
-In excess of 300 artists are currently trained and registered on the Register of Artists & Creative Practitioners managed by the ESCI network nationally.
+Schools and YouthReach centres may apply for a creative practitioner to work with them in their school.
+In excess of 600 creative practitioners are currently trained and registered on the Register of Creative Practitioners managed by the ESCI network nationally.
 Local ESCs administer the payment for creative practitioners which removes the administrative burden on teachers and schools.

 Garda vetting for creative practitioners for BLAST Residencies is organised by the local ESC.
 Some schools may separately request that creative practitioners apply for Garda vetting specifically to work in their school.